 - Feedback from the public.

-The CCTC includes a set of standards for each of the 16 Career Clusters and their corresponding Career Pathways that define what students should know and be able to do after completing instruction in a program of study.
+The CCTC includes a set of standards for each of the 16 Career Clusters® and their corresponding Career Pathways that define what students should know and be able to do after completing instruction in a program of study.
 The CCTC also includes an overarching set of Career Ready Practices that apply to all programs of study.
 The Career Ready Practices include 12 statements that address the knowledge, skills and dispositions that are important to becoming career ready.
+View the CCTC in PDF or in Excel.

 - State of Career Technical Education: An Analysis of State CTE Standards